-- 2.12.
+- 7.12.
 Students' attendance will be monitored initially by our Attendance Officer who will escalate any causes for concern to the appropriate member of the Pastoral Team.
-Patterns arising from poor attendance will be dealt with through the Staged Sanction System. - 2.13.
-Failure to follow attendance protocols, as well as patterns of irregular/unexplained absence and the taking of holidays will affect financial bursary payments.
+Patterns arising from poor attendance will be dealt with through the Staged Sanction System. - 7.13.
+Failure to follow attendance protocols, as well as patterns of irregular/unexplained absence and the taking of holidays during term time will affect financial bursary payments.